 Parking for SRO facilities are required at the rate of one space per unit.
-The City has approved two SRO projects in its manufacturing zones.
-A third project is currently under review and expected to be approved.
+The City has approved three SRO projects in its manufacturing zones.
 Two of these projects are providing parking through puzzle parking systems (mechanical structures that can shuffle around multiple platforms), saving valuable space.